fbpx

 Re-published 28th of February, 2024.

-For most, becoming a paramedic isn’t about the money or salary.
-Instead, it’s a life-long dream allowing you to give back to the community.
-Caring for someone in their time of need is a privilege, as patients are placing their trust in your skillsets, and compassion too.
-In short – the reasons for studying paramedicine are more heart-felt than money-driven.
+For most, becoming a Paramedic isn’t about the money or salary.
+It’s a life-long dream allowing you to give back to your community by caring for someone in their time of need.
+This privilege often means that the reasons for studying paramedicine are more heart-felt than money-driven.

-Having said that, years of service, education and efforts on the job certainly don’t go without notice for paramedics or emergency response workers, leaving individuals rewarded well for the services they provide.
+Despite this, years of service, education and efforts on the job certainly don’t go without notice for Paramedics or similar emergency response workers such as Ambulance Officers, Nurses, EMT’s and more, leaving individuals rewarded well for the services they provide.

 Qualified and experienced Paramedics can earn over $100,000

-Pre-hospital/out-of-hospital care is the environment that paramedics work within, and this environment is shared by firefighters, police officers and more.
+Pre-hospital/out-of-hospital care is the environment that many emergency response workers (such as Paramedics) work within, shared with firefighters, police officers and more.
 Like one another, their civil duties are sometimes challenging and within unpredictable conditions.
 With a working day spanning more than the traditional 8-hour day, paramedics can often find themselves working extra hours, earning overtime with additional allowances thrown in.

 APC Diploma graduate and Trainer and Assessor, Nathan Seidel working as a Paramedic Emergency Medical Officer.
 APC Diploma graduate and Trainer and Assessor, Nathan Seidel working as a Paramedic Emergency Medical Officer.